realityforge/gwt-appcache/README.md

 This will mean that the client ultimately caches extra data that may not be used by the client.
-This may be acceptable for small applications but a better approach is to detect the pixel density and set a cookie prior to navigating to the page that host the application.
+This may be acceptable for small applications but a better approach is to detect the pixel density and set a cookie prior to navigating to the page that hosts the application.
 The server can then attempt to determine the value of the configuration property using the cookie name like;